 3. Medical Certificate: For persons arriving from India, a copy of a medical certificate from a certified clinic must be provided (GAMCA).

-4. Passport photographs: Scanned Coloured passport-sized photographs (white background) of you and dependants (U.A.E. based only).
+4. Passport photographs: Scanned Coloured passport-sized photographs (white background) of you and your dependants (U.A.E. based only).

 5. Cancelled Visa Copy: Should you have been employed in U.A.E. previously; a copy of your previous cancelled visa must be supplied.

-6. Permanent Home Address / Postal Address from Home Country & Contact Numbers
+6. Permanent Home Address / Postal Address from Home Country and Contact Numbers

 The following documents will be required for visa processing: